 The Nieuwe Kerk (new church) is a bit of an odd name for this church, but there are more cities in The Netherlands where ancient buildings have the name ‘new’.
 The fun fact of the Nieuwe Kerk is that it is the oldest building located on the square.
 It was built around 1400 and has been the home for many big events such as the inaugurations and marriages of kings and queens.
 Nowadays you can visit the church for expositions.
 On the website of the Nieuwe Kerk you can find which exposition is taking place.

 The second oldest building of the Dam is…

-On the other side of Dam square, behind the impressive war monument, stands a tiny house.
-It is a cafe nowadays.
+On the other side of Dam square, behind the impressive war monument, a tiny house is located.
+Nowadays it is a cafe.
 This house was built in the 16th century and therefore it is the second oldest building on the Dam.
 Can you imagine the amount of history this house has seen?
-At least it has seen the placement of the impressive National Monument, a WW2 rememberance monument.
-It is how the Dam has become the place for the annual national rememberance of the dead ceremony which is held on May 4.
+At least it has been there during the placement of the impressive National Monument, a WW2 rememberance monument.
+This is how the Dam has become the place for the annual national rememberance of the dead ceremony which is held on May 4.

 The first tram…

 The first tram made a ride on the Dam in 1871.
 Back then they were not powered by electricity yet, but the trams were pulled by horses!
 The first tram on electricity started to operate in 1913 and for a long time the Dam was the most important stop for most of the trams in the city.